HendrikKuehne/belief_propagation/README.md

 # Belief propagation for tensor network contraction

+> **Note:** The concepts and numerical implementations in this repository are discussed in our preprint.
+For more details, please see [arXiv:2609.02361](https://arxiv.org/abs/2609.02361).

-The code contained herein uses Belief Propagation (BP) as a subroutine in ground state search, and implements many PEPS and PEPO routines around that.
+The code contained herein uses Belief Propagation (BP) as a subroutine in ground state search, and implements many TNS and TNO routines around that.
 The goal is to facilitate ground state search on systems with arbitrary geometries.
 The typical workflow is as follows: Given a geometry of a system (i.e. a graph that represents coupling between spins), one creates a Hamiltonian and passes it to the desired algorithm.

 ## Basic usage of BP within this module